Chigga21/fifawc26-predictor/README.md

 ## Visualizing results

-Optionally, you can generate visualizations of the results with `pyplot` from the interactive interface.
+Optionally, you can generate visualizations of the results with `matplotlib` from the interactive interface.

 The generated plots are stored in the `outputs/` directory.